Submit a class note

-New job: Tell us what you're working on.
+Tell us what you're working on.

 Bulbul Gupta (MPP ’04) is head of social innovation at Greyston Social Enterprise, a New York benefit corporation.
-Bulbul also serves as board chair for Upaya Social Ventures and is a policy advisor to Hillary for America 2016.
+Bulbul also serves as board chair for Upaya Social Ventures and was a policy advisor to Hillary for America 2016.

 Matthew Mejia (BA ’12), hired as a policy analyst at the Harlem Children’s Zone in December 2014, was promoted to policy and research associate in October.
 He sends his love “to the Fordie family.”

-Recently married: Who's the lucky guy?
-Gal?
+Who's the lucky partner?